alantsx/Ecoleta-app/README.md

 ## About Ecoleta
 This app has two major systems combining into a powerful idea that can help people to be more active on the environmental cause.
 <br /> <br />
-It allows recycling companies to sign up through a website in a marketplace to make people know what they collect as waste for recycling.
-Users, on the other hand, can use the app to look right on the map API where they can discard their wastes and garbages properly.
-Users can also filter what categories of items the Recycling companies collect in order to get right into what they are looking for.
+It allows recycling companies to publish their addres and inform what kind of items they are able to recycle and collect.<br/> Users, on the other hand, can use the app to look right on the map API the nearest recycling point.
+Users can also filter what categories of items they are looking forward to discard.<br/>
+By choosing one recycling point, Users have access to selected Company's profile, featuring Photo, Name, address, MailTo Button and Whatsapp Contact Button.

 ## Features
 This app uses the best features to web and app development: